centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 ### Collaborate

-As your proposal is for something that has reusability potential, it's time to involve those teams that may have an interest in it.
+As your Proposal is for something that has reusability potential, it's time to involve those teams that may have an interest in it.
 Reach out to your colleagues see if they may have requirements that will help them use your contribution once it's available.

-Bring your proposal to the Drop-in Clinique, it's a great way to get feedback and interest from others!
+Bring your Proposal to the Drop-in Clinique, it's a great way to get feedback and interest from others!

-Remember that **you are the main sponsor of your proposal**, but we're there to support you if you need us.
+Remember that **you are the main sponsor of your Proposal**, but we're there to support you if you need us.

 ### Contribute

 You're ready to start working on your contribution!

-- Add any user research into the proposal ticket by commenting on it with user analytics, usability testing, A/B testing, etc.
+- Add any user research into the Proposal ticket by commenting on it with user analytics, usability testing, A/B testing, etc.
 - Share your final designs with the wider design team, and the Nucleus team for feedback.
 - Start building your contribution with your product engineer.
 - Start building documentation for your contribution (adding to an existing doc or creating a new one – we can help with that).